Health Educator or Community Health Worker

 - Cancer Information Specialist

 Also a certified healthcare professional can work as consultant.
-Job roles, selection criteria, salary etc varied depending on the geography you work, level of service, qualification and experience etc.
+Job roles, selection criteria, salary etc are varied depending on the geography you work, level of service, qualification and experience etc.

 Skills required for becoming a Health Educator